 With 2-factor authentication, an extra layer of security is added to a user's account to prevent someone from logging in, even if they have the correct password.
-This extra security measure requires users to verify their identity using a randomized codes sent each time they attempt to log in.
+This extra security measure requires users to verify their identity using a randomized code sent each time they attempt to log in.

-Before jumping in to the question ‘what is two-factor authentication’, let’s consider why it’s important to improve your online account security.
+Before jumping into the question ‘what is two-factor authentication, let’s consider why it’s important to improve your online account security.

-With so much of our lives happening on mobile devices and laptops, it’s not a surprise that our digital accounts have become a magnet for criminals.
+With so much of our lives happening on mobile devices and laptops, it’s not a surprise that our digital accounts have become a magnet for lurking criminals.
 Malicious attacks against governments, companies, and individuals seem to be more common.
 And there are no signs that the hacks, data breaches, and other forms of cybercrime are slowing down!

 Luckily, using two-factor authentication (or also referred as 2FA) enables businesses to add an extra level of protection to user accounts.

 Two-factor authentication (2FA) is a security process in which users provide two different authentication factors to verify themselves.
 This process is done to better protect both the user's credentials and their resources.